KDE/kdevelop/README.md

  - [OK] Parse yaml output to display on a suggested correction widget;
  - Create a widget to allow user to choose which correction to use and which ignore;
  - Create a way to exclude some corrections per user wish from the original yaml output;
- - Use clang-apply-replacements to apply the remained fixes from the yaml file.
+ - Apply the remained fixes from the yaml file.

 ## License